Corchorus olitorius

-Jute mallow or nalta jute (Corchorus olitorius, also known as "Jew's mallow", "tossa jute", "bush okra", "krinkrin", "etinyung", "mulukhiyah", ademe [adémé, in Togo] and "West African sorrel", among many other local names, often invoking the most important traits) is a species of shrub in the family Malvaceae.
+Jute mallow or Jew's mallow or Mallow leaves or Nalita jute (Corchorus olitorius, also known as "Jute leaves", "Tossa jute", "Mloukheyeh" and "West African sorrel") is a species of shrub in the family Malvaceae.
 Together with C. capsularis it is the primary source of jute fiber.
 The leaves and young fruits are used as a vegetable, the dried leaves are used for tea and as a soup thickener, and the seeds are edible.